 Meets are often local and sometimes are out of the area.
 For meets that are not local, swimmers generally travel with their family.
 High school aged swimmers may have the option for some non-local meets to travel with the team.
 Please see the team travel policy on the team website for general information about this process and watch emails during the season for details about any specific travel meets.
-Typically, the team provides team travel only for long course senior championships in July or a possible training trip.
+Typically, the team provides team travel only for a training trip if a trip is possible in the given season and all travel to meets is with parents.

 Team records are posted on the team website and the record boards at CB South High School.
-Records are typically not fully updated until the end of any given season.
+Records are typically not fully updated until after the end of any given season.
 While online updates will be made more often, the physical record boards are usually updated once per year.